Nurse explains why Sixers sent Springer down for game in Delaware

 “We worked some more on our ’13’ (1-3-1) zone defense. … We’re not getting that thing off to a very good start, so we’re not able to see very much of it.
 So we’ve got to get it set up a little bit better.
 As a coaching staff, we’re trying to figure out how that might look.
 It might not look as much like a '13' at the start as it (does) right now.
 We’re kind of polishing up like that.”

-Joel Embiid participated in the practice after having an injury scare with his left knee Friday night in the Sixers’ victory over the Hawks.
+Joel Embiid participated in the practice after having an injury scare with his left knee Friday night in the Sixers’ victory over the Hawks and Nurse said he “looked pretty good.”
+The Sixers officially listed Embiid as questionable with left knee soreness.

-“He looked pretty good,” Nurse said.
-“I think they’re still TBD on the listing for the game.
-I think they’re going to do more stuff here, see how he came out of practice.
-But he was out there and it went OK.”

 The next game on the Sixers’ schedule happens to be against a team Embiid scored 50 points on a few days ago.